Users and groups. Integration with LDAP/Active Directory

 Active Directory Federation Services (AD FS) is the software component of Windows Server which acts as the authentication provider needed for accessing the resources outside the Active Directory corporate system, for example, it may be used for accessing web applications.

-To configure integration with federation services, click on the AD FS link in the Authentication methods section and specify the required parameters:
+To configure integration with the selected authentication provider, click on the Add button in the corresponding section and specify the following parameters in the settings window:

-The identifier (Client ID) of the OAuth application which is configured on the side of AD FS for receiving the access token
+The identifier (Client ID) of the OAuth application created on the side of AD FS for receiving the access token.

 URI on the side of used for receiving the response from AD FS; it also needs to be specified on the federation service.

-The authorization provider name displayed in the list of authorization options on the page where access zones are configured and in TrueConf client applications when two-factor authorization is used
+The authentication provider name displayed in the list of authentication options on the page where access zones are configured and in TrueConf client applications when two-factor authentication is used.

 On the side of TrueConf Server, you can also disable the verification of the SSL certificate received from AD FS.